briatte/qogdata/README.md

     Downloading codebook to Codebook_QoG_Std15May13.pdf...
     Codebook: Codebook_QoG_Std15May13.pdf

 The QOG Standard dataset is [currently](http://www.qogdata.pol.gu.se/data/) available in CSV, SPSS and Stata formats, and other versions of the dataset are available only in Stata format. `qogdata` will call `foreign` to import the Stata format and `Hmisc` to import the SPSS format.
-The [codebooks](http://www.qogdata.pol.gu.se/codebook/) are in PDF format.
+The [codebooks](http://www.qogdata.pol.gu.se/codebook/) are in PDF format and are downloaded by the __`qogbook`__ function.

+## `qogfind`

-__qogfind__ uses the two indexes bundled with the package to make finding variables a bit quicker for the end-user:
+`qogfind` uses the two indexes bundled with the package to make finding variables a bit quicker for the end-user:

     > qogfind("public|administration")
     QOG Standard results: